statuspal/terraform-provider-statuspal/docs/index.md

 ### Optional

 - `api_key` (String, Sensitive) Your StatusPal User or Organization API Key.
-May also be provided via STATUSPAL_API_KEY environment variable.
+May also be provided via `STATUSPAL_API_KEY` environment variable.
 - `region` (String) StatusPal API Region, it can be "US" and "EU".
-May also be provided via STATUSPAL_REGION environment variable.
+May also be provided via `STATUSPAL_REGION` environment variable.
-- `test_url` (String) Ignore this attribute, it's only used in testing.